jimbateson7/jamesbateson.co.uk/src/articles/share-swiper-js-accessibility-considerations.md

 ## Further reading

-* [swiper.js accessibility documentation](https://swiperjs.com/swiper-api#accessibility-a11y).
-Note: make sure to understand the limitations of this from the Graceful article
+* [swiper.js accessibility documentation](https://swiperjs.com/swiper-api#accessibility-a11y). **Note**: make sure to understand the limitations of this from the Graceful article